-- 290.28 Even when not required by the Code, applicable auditing standards, law or regulation, regular communication is encouraged between the firm and those charged with governance of the audit client or a subgroup thereof regarding relationships and other matters that might, in the firm's opinion, reasonably bear on independence.
-Such communication enables those charged with governance or a subgroup thereof to: - (a) Consider the firm's judgments in identifying and evaluating threats to independence, - (b) Consider the appropriateness of safeguards applied to eliminate them or reduce them to an acceptable level, and - (c) Take appropriate action.
+- 290.28 Even when not required by the Code, applicable auditing standards, law or regulation, regular communication is encouraged between the firm and those charged with governance of the audit client regarding relationships and other matters that might, in the firm's opinion, reasonably bear on independence.
+Such communication enables those charged with governance to: - (a) Consider the firm's judgments in identifying and evaluating threats to independence; - (b) Consider the appropriateness of safeguards applied to eliminate them or reduce them to an acceptable level; and - (c) Take appropriate action.